MW 4x6 / N38 - neodymium magnet

 Neodymium magnets are the strongest, most remarkable magnets on the planet, and the surprising force between them can surprise you at first.

-Read the information on our website on how to properly utilize neodymium magnets and avoid significant harm to your body and unintentional disruption to the magnets.
+Please review the information on how to handle neodymium magnets and avoid significant harm to your body, as well as prevent unintentional damage to the magnets.

-Dust and powder from neodymium magnets are flammable.
+Dust and powder from neodymium magnets are highly flammable.

 Please read the article - What danger lies in neodymium magnets?
 You will learn how to handle them properly.